ardiesan/engineers-log/_posts/2022-12-01-PHP-Coding-Convention.md

 In declaring a function you can choose between the two shown above, but depending on your team you might just follow what case they are using when creating a function.

-An important reminder when you are working with a function it is important to keep in mind that a function should always start with a `verb` which basically means universally that functions are created to change the state `entity` of your program.
+An important reminder when you are working with a function it is important to keep in mind that a function should always start with a `verb` which means universally that functions are created to change the state `entity` of your program.

-Additional example for PHP function declaration:
+An additional example for PHP function declaration:

 ```
 writeMsg() // Right